 Registered Retirement Savings Plan

-As a reminder, the 2017 RRSP contribution limit is $26,010.
+Once again, we are fast approaching the RRSP season deadline.
+Friday, March 1, 2019 is the last day you can make deductible RRSP contributions for 2018.
+As a reminder, the 2018 RRSP contribution limit is $26,230.
 For reference, your current allowable contribution limit can be found on your latest notice of assessment from the Canada Revenue Agency.

 - Calculate your contribution limit.
 The annual contribution limit is 18% of your earned income in the prior year, to a maximum of $26,230 for 2018.
+If you did not use your previous RRSP contribution limit, you can carry forward any unused amounts to 2019.
 Note that employer and employee contributions to a registered pension plan will reduce your contribution room.
-If you did not use your entire RRSP contribution limit for prior years, you can carry forward unused amounts to 2018.